mohammadbutt/42_get_next_line/README.md

 Above are the snapshots of what the program looks like when it reads from valid files.
 First 4 lines of all files have 1 containing the text it read from a file, but the last line has 0 because the program finised reading the file and got to the end of it.

-+ Program reads an invalid file and returns -1.
++ Program returns -1 because the file is invalid.
 <img src="https://github.com/mohammadbutt/42_get_next_line/blob/master/snapshots/output_invalid.png">